Subpage background lines

 Yes, it is possible to combine multiple balances as proof of financial capability to cover the project costs.

-Yes, the owner of a mining license and small mine can transfer their license to another owner through the "License Transfer" service on the Taadeen platform (Taadeen.sa) after meeting the following conditions:
+Yes, the owner of a small mining license and mine can transfer their license to another owner through the "License Transfer" service on the Taadeen.sa mining platform, provided the following conditions are met:

-• The transferee must be a qualified person who meets the requirements of the license.
+The transferee must be a qualified person who meets the license requirements.

 The exploration license cannot be transferred, either directly or indirectly, during the first year of its term.